khyeo1011/dubhacks25/README.md

 # JiraGenie

-An intelligent assistant that helps analyze and interact with Jira issues using natural language queries.
-Built with Forge and powered by Google's Gemini AI.
+An intelligent, lightning-fast assistant that helps analyze and interact with Jira issues using natural language queries.
+Built with Forge and powered by Google's Gemini AI for rapid responses and real-time insights.

 ## Features